-Although the vegetation on the dunes in the vicinity of the Del Monte Beach Tract $\neq 2$ contains some native plant species, it is not characterized as a coastal strand plant community due to the extent of non-native exotics, such as iceplant, that dominate the disturbed landscape.
+Although the vegetation on the dunes in the vicinity of the Del Monte Beach Tract #2 contains some native plant species, it can not be characterized as a coastal strand plant community due to the extent of non-native exotics, such as iceplant, that dominate the disturbed landscape.
 Large areas of barren dune are also characteristic in the vicinity.

-The extension area of Spray Avenue leading to the project site is dominated by non-narive plants such as ripgut brome (Bromus diandrus), hare barley (Hordeum murinum var. leportnum), wild radish (Raphanus sativus), crane's bill (Erodium sp.), and sow thistle (Sonchus oleraceus).
+The extension area of Spray Avenue leading to the project site is dominated by non-native plants such as ripgut brome (Bromus diandrus), hare barley (Hordeum murinum var. leporinum), wild radish (Raphanus sativus), crane's bill (Erodium sp.), and sow thistle (Sonchus oleraceus).
 Proceeding westerly along the alignment, the topography rises and more barren dune sand with intermittent vegetation prevails.
 The ridge south of the road alignment is dominated by non-native European beach grass (Ammophila arenaria) and a small grove of Monterey cypress (Cupressus macrocarpa).

-The lot area of 20 Spray Avenue contains a mixture of non-native plants such as iceplant (Carpobrotus edulis), ripgut brome, and sow thistle interspersed with common native dune species including a single blue bush lupine (Lupinus chamissonis) at the southern property line, beach bur (Ambrosia chamissonis) growing amidst iceplant mats, and scattered beach evening primrose (Camissonia cheiranthifolia) and pink sand verbena (Abronia umbellata).
-Disturbance is most noticeable along the site's eastern perimeter fenceline where non-native plant species form almost 100% cover preciuding the successful establishment of native dune vegetation.
+The lot area of 18 Spray Avenue contains a mixture of non-native plants such as iceplant (Carpobrotus edulis), ripgut brome, and sow thistle interspersed with common native dune species including beach bur (Ambrosia chamissonis), beach evening primrose (Camissonia cheiranthifolia) and pink sand verbena (Abronia umbellata).
+In places, the iceplant forms large mats that preclude successful establishment of native dune vegetation.